 It appears that the authorities in Frankfurt an der Oder took his story seriously.
 He was taken to the then Prussian capital of Berlin for further examination.
 As far as I can tell, it is not known officially what happened to him.

 The fact that Jophar could speak a kind of broken German is interesting.
 Whilst Laxaria does not suggest too much to me, the name of his country or region, Sakria, may give us a clue.

-In our known histories the Scythians, a people who appeared in a broad region north of the Black and Caspian Seas around 2,500 years ago, were also known as Saka, or Sacae.
+In our known histories the Scythians, a people who appeared in a broad region north of the Black and Caspian Seas sometime around 2,500 years ago, were also known as Saka, or Sacae.
 The word Saxon may originate from this.
 These people were fierce warriors and metalsmiths of great skill.
-It was these same people who were to later move en masse to central and northern Europe, speaking a form of the Indo European language related to modern day German and other Germanic languages.
+It was these same people who were to later move en masse to central and northern Europe, speaking a form of the Indo European language related to modern day German and other Germanic languages, like English.

 Not of this World

-The other regions of his world which he named as Aflar, Astar, Auslar, and Euplar, have prefixes at least tenuously related to some continents of our world, namely Africa, Asia, Australasia and Europe.
+The other regions of his world, which he named as Aflar, Astar, Auslar, and Euplar, have prefixes at least tenuously related to some continents of our world, namely Africa, Asia, Australasia and Europe.